 The shafts sink into place by removing soil from inside the shaft (chamber) until the bearing reaches the stratum.

-Typically, an open caisson sinks that penetrate it through a dry or wet construction area or an artificial island.
+Typically, an open caisson penetrate it through a dry or wet construction area or an artificial island.

 A synthetic island of sand forms to elevate the ground surface above the water level.